habib-chawki/issue-tracker-front/README.md

 As a user, I can create boards for my sprints organized into columns.

-## Columns:
+## Columns

 ### Utilization:

-As a user, I can move issues between columns by dragging them, in order to change their status.
+As a user, I can move issues between columns by dragging them, which changes their status.

 ### Update: